 Bacillales is directly associated with seven Orders: four Proteobacteria that are more abundant in control samples and three bacteria from various Orders that are more abundant in treated samples.
 Oceanospirillales is 5 edges away from Bacillales and shares an edge with the treatment-abundant Flavobacteriales, a common environmental bacteria taxa (Bernardet et al., 2015).
 The co-occurrence network provides insight for future probiotic development, co-culturing of probiotics, and how a candidate probiotic is assessed.
 Perhaps probiotics need to be evaluated by their effect on the system as a whole to quantify and optimize their effect (Kesarcodi-Watson et al., 2008).

 Low temporal resolution and sample size in Trials 1 and 2 may have concealed additional trends that were only detected in Trial 3.
 In addition, standardized sampling timepoints across the three trials would have helped to clarify the chronological changes observed.
 A factor of the oyster hatchery system that was not considered in this study is the algal feed and its associated bacteria.
-This live feed added to the tanks twice daily is an additional source of bacteria, pathogens, and nutrients that may have a significant impact on the hatchery microbial community (Borowitzka, 1997).
+This live feed added to the tanks twice daily is an additional source of bacteria, pathogens, and nutrients that may have a significant impact on the hatchery bacterial community (Borowitzka, 1997).
 Additional research should be conducted to elucidate the added impact of the algae on the oyster hatchery microbiome.

 Inconsistent 16S amplicons, extraction methods based on trial or sample type, and differing sequencing methods were used within this study, creating potential biases.
 Direct taxonomic classification was used to minimize these biases, but preference for certain bacteria likely occurred based on the method used and database completeness (Tremblay et al., 2015).
-Future investigations of the oyster hatchery’s microbial response to probiotics should include metagenomics and metatranscriptomics to perform functional analysis and reduce bias from dead bacteria in the system.
+Future investigations of the oyster hatchery’s bacterial response to probiotics should include metagenomics and metatranscriptomics to perform functional analysis and reduce bias from dead bacteria in the system.

 Conclusion

 This study investigated the effects of sample type, time, and probiotics on bacterial communities in an oyster hatchery.
 Our results show that there is a strong effect of time and sample type on the overall microbiome, but the effect of probiotic is limited to niche selection by certain taxa.
 Probiotics amplify Oceanospirillales in the rearing water, lead to the succession of species in the Vibrio community, and act through associated bacteria in the community.
-These results provide a basis for how probiotics may interact with microbial communities in an oyster hatchery over temporal and spatial scales.
+These results provide a basis for how probiotics may interact with bacterial communities in an oyster hatchery over temporal and spatial scales.

 Conflict of Interest